cptJack22/SecurityQuestions/README.md

 ## Notes and choices
 Repository Pattern is used to access and modify data.

 Main program runs by selecting a UI flow appropriate to the  context of the user.
+Each flow returns the value indicating the next flow to run.

+Sharprompt NuGet package by shibayan selected for Console prompt capabilities.

 ## UI Flow

+The UI Flow is meant to be easily updated if there is ever a need for a UI flow change.
+A new flow can be coded and called from the other UI Flows after the new flow is added to dependency injection.

+There are currently three UI Flows:

 ### Initial Flow